 Typically a clambake has lobster, fish, clams, mussels, corn, and potatoes.
 Whether you have the clambake in your backyard or at the beach, you can turn this into a fun and memorable event.

 Devout one weekend a year to backyard camping.
-Pitch tents, build a fire, and make smores.
+Pitch tents, build a fire, and make s’mores.

 You can also tell ghost stories and play flashlight tag.

-You get to find edibles to use in your cooking, and at the same time nourish yourself with time out in nature.
+You get to find edibles to use in your cooking and at the same time, nourish yourself with time out in nature.

-25) July 4th celebration
+25. July 4th Celebration

 Who doesn’t love the 4th of July?
-The area where I live, we celebrate the holiday in a big way.
+In the area where I live, we celebrate the holiday in a big way.

 This year, find a new way to celebrate this fun holiday.
-You can even plan a mini-vacation to experience the red, white and blue in another neck of the woods.
+You can even plan a mini-vacation to experience the red, white, and blue in another neck of the woods.